eben-roux/channel-request-response/README.md

-# channel-request-response
+# Request/Response video code

-Shuttle.Esb request/response video code
+You can find the video related to this code over on my [YouTube channel]().